oroinc/OroCRMTaskBundle/Resources/doc/api/task.md

 #### get_subresource

-Retrieve the record of the user who is the owner of a specific task record.
+Retrieve a record of the user who is the owner of a specific task record.

 #### get_relationship